ClusterHQ/flocker/docs/labs/installer.rst

 .. warning::
     CoreOS support is experimental, and should not be used for production workloads.
 	ZFS support is similarly experimental.

-We recommend Ubuntu 14.04 if you want to try the Flocker Docker plugin.

 Make sure you create the servers a reasonable amount of disk space, since Docker images will be stored on the VM root disk itself.